Denilson15/learning-journal/README.md

 This project demonstrates:

 - Semantic HTML5 structure
-- Responsive design techniques using CSS Flexbox
+- Responsive design techniques using CSS Flexbox and FlexGrid
 - Clean and accessible typography
 - Organized layout for readability